KhronosGroup/SPIRV-LLVM-Translator/docs/LLVMIntrinsicFunctionLowering.md

    The emulation functions are deleted.

-   This is the next best way of lowering a function.
    The functionality of the intrinsic is created by a call to LLVM's CreateIntrinsic, so the complexity within the translator is small.
 However, this is effectively using the translator to insert a library function at translation time.

 4. In SPIRVLowerLLVMIntrinsicPass in SPIRVLowerLLVMIntrinsic.cpp, calls to LLVM intrinsics are replaced with a call to an emulation function.
    The emulation function is represented as a text string of LLVM assembly and is parsed and added to the LLVM IR